itskingori/itskingori.github.io/_posts/minutae/2013/2013-04-22-aws-autoscaling.md

 arn:aws:autoscaling:eu-west-1:xxxxxxxxxxxx:scalingPolicy:xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx:autoScalingGroupName/AutoscaleG:policyNameScaleUp
 ```

-Basic upscale policy defined, named “scale-up,” a ChangeInCapacity policy to add
+Basic upscale policy defined, named "scale-up," a ChangeInCapacity policy to add
 1 server and wait 3 minutes before another policy can be triggered.
 Below is the
-reverse operation, or a “scale-down” policy to remove 1 server from the group.
+reverse operation, or a "scale-down" policy to remove 1 server from the group.

 ```bash
 $ as-put-scaling-policy \